gelaechter/ArtNetDirector/README.md

 ![ArtNet Director](./.github/preview.png)

 ## About The Project
-ArtNet Director is a Client-Server based application, for the selective redirection of Art-Net packets.
+ArtNet Director is a client-server based application, for the selective redirection of Art-Net packets.
 Its main purpose is to facilitate switching between multiple users when restricted to a limited amount of Art-Net nodes.
 It is operated using a web interface meaning it runs as a server on another computer, which can then be accessed by other computers in a local network using a web browser.